vitofod/picts_gif/README.md

 In this tutorial we will see how to start the animation of the picts spectrum and transient at the same time.
 We will use the 'data.tdms' and 'dictionary.json' files located in the wherever_you_have_saved_the_repository/picts_gif/tests/test_data.
 We just want the animation to appear on screen, we don't want to save it.
-From the shell, go to the directory where the main.py file is located and type(remember to replace the asterisks with the path to your files):
+Open a shell, go to the directory that contains the project's source code, activate the python virtual environment and execute:
 ```
-python main.py --path */picts_gif/tests/test_data/data.tdms --dict */picts_gif/tests/test_data/dictionary.json --plot all --show
+$ picts_gif_start --path tests/test_data/data.tdms --dict tests/test_data/dictionary.json --plot all --show
 ```
 What do you see?
 It's a little slow, isn't it?
 I am very sorry for that.